Skip to main content

 Riblja Čorba

-Adriatic fish soup that's a coastal Montenegro specialty.
-Made with fresh white fish, tomatoes, peppers, onions, and garlic, slowly simmered with paprika and local herbs.
-Each konoba has its own secret recipe.
-Best enjoyed in Virpazar near Lake Skadar or coastal towns.
+A coastal fish soup built from fresh white fish, tomatoes, peppers, onions, and garlic, simmered slowly with paprika and local herbs.
+Every konoba guards its own version.
+Try it in Virpazar near Lake Skadar or in the coastal towns.

 Priganice